 The point here is not that plastisol is better than water-based ink.
-It’s that water based isn’t necessarily better or greener than plastisol.
+It’s that water-based isn’t necessarily better or greener than plastisol.
 It’s not.
-Much of how green your shop is comes more from how you manage it — materials, energy and workflow.”
+Much of how green your shop is coming more from how you manage it — materials, energy and workflow.”

 So you see there are arguments for and against both types of inks.
 Ultimately what we hope you can see here is that sustainability isn’t about the inks but the entire process and all the factors that make up the final title ‘sustainable.’
 Ultimately you can make your own decision about whether you have a preference for or against either ink.
 What’s important is that we have clearly stated in the ‘additional information’ section of each product page whether the screen printing process has used water based ink.